 The test center sends the completed test booklets to a team of trained examiners who check each test twice.
 Each correct answer adds to the final score for its section; points are not deducted for wrong answers.
 In most parts of the test, spelling has to be 100 percent correct.

-Certificates will be sent to test centers within six weeks of receipt of the tests at the scoring center.
+Certificates are sent to test centers within six weeks of receipt of the tests at the scoring center.

 Interpreting and Using Test Results